fabio-ivona/livewire-refresh/README.md

 steps to reproduce:

 1. ensure docker + docker-compose are installed and working on your system
-2. clone the project and enter in the _livewire-refresh_ folder
+2. clone the project and enter the _livewire-refresh_ folder
 3. start Laravel sail service, that will set up the docker containers:

 ```bash